divyang-mittal/TimingMaze/README.md

 # Project 1: Timing Maze Game

 ## Citation and License
 This project belongs to Department of Computer Science, Columbia University.
-It may be used for educational purposes under Creative Commons **with proper attribution and citation** for the author TAs **Divyang Mittal (First Author) and the Instructor, Prof. Kenneth Ross**.
+It may be used for educational purposes under Creative Commons **with proper attribution and citation** for the author TAs **Divyang Mittal (First Author), Raavi Gupta and the Instructor, Prof. Kenneth Ross**.

 ## Summary